 Seven institutions also take on trainees for three to five months.
-Known as stagiaires, the trainees can be students, university graduates or linguists, and are given tasks similar to those of lower-grade administrators.
+Known as stagiaires, the trainees can be, or , and are given tasks similar to those of lower-grade administrators.
 Selection is organised by the institutions (not by EPSO).

 For specific tasks (maintenance, canteens, etc.), staff are recruited via outside contractors selected through open tender procedures.
 See the contracting services websites for more information.

 These are normally public-sector employees in their home country, seconded for a fixed period to an EU institution to share their expertise and learn about EU policies and procedures.
 National experts are selected through a specific procedure, which does not involve EPSO.
 Your country's permanent representation to the EU can inform you about current opportunities.

 The EU maintains databases with the names and qualifications of independent experts who can assist the institutions and agencies in specific areas.
 Experts create and maintain their own password-protected profile with information on work experience, education and skills.
 These databases are maintained by individual institutions and agencies (not EPSO).
 The Community Research and Development Information Service (CORDIS), for example, hosts a database of experts working under the 7th Framework Programme for EU research.